 Right now is cookie baking season, I know, but chocolate chip cookies are good year round and this recipe isn’t holiday specific anyway.
 (But if you’re looking, here’s a collection of healthy Christmas cookies.)

-Using Almond Flour in Cookies
+Almond Flour in Cookies

 Nuts are the secret weapon of any excellent vegan cookie – they add richness, a buttery flavour, and an improved texture.
 These cookies use both almond flour and almond butter for what amounts to the best gluten free and vegan cookie around.

 A mix of almond flour, oat flour, and a little arrowroot form the base here, giving a subtly nutty flavour and truly excellent texture, chewy and just slightly crisp around the edges.
-You’re not going to get the same cookie as with a butter/eggs/sugar base, but it’s pretty damn good as is.
+You’re not going to get the same cookie as with a butter/eggs/sugar base, but it’s very good as is.

 Flourless Chocolate Tahini Cookies

-Double Chocolate (Chickpea Flour) Cookies
+Double Chocolate Chickpea Flour Cookies

 Ultimate Gluten Free Peanut Butter Cookies